LiberatorUSA/GUCEF/dependencies/README.txt

 Note for MS Windows builds: that to build the DirectInput dependent code you must have the DirectX SDK installed on your system.
 Such external binary dependencies are managed via the ModuleInfo.xml under /dependencies/external

+Note that for some of the dependencies you need to Windows SDK installed.
+Said SDK needs to be of the correct recent version to avoid build issues.
+Incorrect older SDKs on Windows can cause build issues due to certain APIs not being available because of NTDDI_VERSION based exclusions.